tmont/sahara/README.md

 Sahara supports node 0.10.
 As of v3.0.0 there is support for ES6 features such as classes and fat-arrow functions.

+**As of v4.0.0, [interception](#interception) as been moved out of the default container.
+Use `require('sahara').interception.Container` to utilize interception.**

+### Client
+Include `dist/sahara.js` in your HTML, and access sahara through the global `window.sahara` variable.
+Note that interception is not included in the client-side build.

 ## Usage
 ### API
 All of these are explained in mind-numbing detail below.